cs394-s23/attendeeTracker/README.md

 ![form](public/form.png)

 To see the event dashboard, click on the event in the home page.
 Then, to send reminders, press the add reminder button on the dashboard.
-These reminders will be in an email format using the Emailji service.
+These reminders will be in an email format using the Emailjs service.
 It will send a link to the original attendance form with an added question to confirm attendance.

 There is also a "refresh data" button that will pull any new responses to the form to keep the numbers up to date.